VitaliKaiser/udacity_drl_p2_continuous-control/Report.md

 ## Ideas for Future Work

+### Memory
+As mentioned before, LaBER memory seemed not to work out in this task.
+One could investigate for the reason and compare it e.g. with "Prioritized Experience Replay".
+Maybe it is also just sensitive to hyperparameter.

 ### Benchmarking Deep Reinforcement Learning for Continuous Control
-As stated in [Benchmarking Deep Reinforcement Learning for Continuous Control]() Trust Region Policy Optimization (TRPO) and Truncated Natural Policy Gradient (TNPG) seem to stabilize training.
+As stated in [Benchmarking Deep Reinforcement Learning for Continuous Control](https://arxiv.org/abs/1604.06778) Trust Region Policy Optimization (TRPO) and Truncated Natural Policy Gradient (TNPG) seem to stabilize training.
 It would be interesting to see how much faster the agent could converge with those approaches.

 ### NoisyNetwork
 In my current DDPG approach I am using noise from the Ornstein-Uhlenbeck process in order to control the exploration. ["Noisy Networks for Exploration"](https://arxiv.org/abs/1706.10295) in contrast seemed to be very practical since the adapt the noise during training and claim to get give better training signal.